Martin B-57 Canberra: Bombing and interdiction

 The deployment of actual combat capable B-57Bs from 8th and 13th Bomb Squadrons to Bien Hoa Air Base in August 1964 began with two aircraft lost and one damaged in collisions on arrival.
-An additional five aircraft were destroyed with another 15 damaged by a Viet Cong mortar attack in November of the same year.
+An additional five aircraft were destroyed with another 15 damaged by a VC mortar attack in November of the same year.
 Low level sorties designated as training flights were conducted with the hope of it having a psychological effect.
 As a result, the first combat mission was only flown on 19 February 1965.
 The first excursion into North Vietnam took place on 2 March as part of Operation Rolling Thunder.
 The aircraft typically carried nine 500 lb (227 kg) bombs in the bomb bay and four 750 lb (340 kg) bombs under the wings.
-In April, Canberras began flying night intruder missions supported by USAF's Fairchild C-123 Provider or Lockheed C-130 Hercules flare ships and USN's EF-10B Skyknight electronic warfare aircraft.
+In April, Canberras began flying night intruder missions supported by USAF's Fairchild C-123 Provider or C-130 Hercules flare ships and USN's EF-10B Skyknight electronic warfare aircraft.

-U.S. B-57 Canberras were primarily used for dive bombing and strafing, with the early models mounting eight .50 caliber machine guns, four per wing.
+B-57s were primarily used for dive bombing and strafing, with the early models mounting eight .50 caliber machine guns, four per wing.
 Later models mounted four 20mm cannons, two per wing, for strafing.
 These weapons combined with their bomb loads and four hours of flight time made them excellent ground support aircraft, as well as exceptional truck killers along the Ho Chi Minh trail.
-Deployed along the notorious "trail" for much of their eight years in Vietnam, Canberras participated in truck hunting campaigns during operations Barrel Roll, Steel Tiger, and Tiger Hound, gaining reputations with their "Centurion Club" which consisted of Canberra crews which attained 100 truck kills.
+Deployed along the "trail" for much of their eight years in Vietnam, Canberras participated in truck hunting campaigns during operations Barrel Roll, Steel Tiger, and Tiger Hound, gaining reputations with their "Centurion Club" which consisted of Canberra crews which attained 100 truck kills.

 On 16 May 1965, an armed B-57B exploded on the runway at Biên Hòa, setting off a chain reaction that destroyed 10 other Canberras, 11 Douglas A-1 Skyraiders, and one Vought F-8 Crusader.
 Due to combat attrition, in October 1966, B-57Bs were transferred to Phan Rang where they supported operations in the Iron Triangle along with Australian-built Canberra B.20s of No. 2 Squadron RAAF.
 The aircraft also continued to fly night interdiction missions against the Ho Chi Minh trail.
 Of the 94 B-57Bs deployed to Southeast Asia, 51 were lost in combat and seven other Canberras were lost to other causes.
 Only nine were still flying by 1969.